 Best Time to Visit Egypt

-Who hasn’t dreamt of visiting the ancient Pyramids of Giza, Tutankhamon’s tomb, and the enigmatic Mummies?
+Who Hasn’t dreamt of visiting the ancient Pyramids of Giza, Tutankhamon’s Tomb, and the enigmatic Mummies?
 Egypt manages to find a way on everyone’s bucket list and why not?
-The country is drenched in history and mysteries that continue to amaze and baffle archeologists and scientists.
-The historians have been trying to crackle the intriguing history, traditions, and culture of the greatest civilization of the world for centuries, but with limited success.
+The country is drenched in history and mysteries that continue to amaze and baffle archeologists & scientists.
+Historians have been trying to crack the intriguing history, traditions, and culture of the greatest civilization of the world for centuries, but with limited success.